cloudfoundry/cfar-proposals/2018/CFAR-Proposal.md

 - **Date:** 07/13/2018
 - **Owner:**  Shubha Anjur Tupil
 - **Work-Group:** Routing
-- **Proposal Name:** roposal for weighted routing user experience in Cloud Foundry
+- **Proposal Name:** Proposal for weighted routing user experience in Cloud Foundry
 - **TL;DR Summary:**  The CF Routing team has received feedback from many users that support for weighted routing would make it easier to accomplish their goals.
 This feature will be the first to be delivered using istio-release as the new routing subsystem for CF. The CF Routing team is eager to have this subsystem adopted in order to get feedback from operators.
 All future routing features, for north-south as well as east-west, will be delivered using istio-release.
 For details on our plans for Istio in CF, see Cloud Foundry Integration with Istio Pilot and Envoy.
 - **Status:** In Progress | Complete | Obsolete
 - **Last Call for Review Date:**